ClojureBridge/curriculum/outline/setup.md

 ### Linux

 Ok, smarty-pants.
-Go to http://leiningen.org/ and read the instructions.
+Make sure you have Java installed, then go to [the Leiningen website](http://leiningen.org) and read the instructions.
 You know what you are doing.
 Help everyone around you.

 ### OS X

+First, make sure you have Java installed.
+Open Terminal.app (which can be found under /Applications/Utilities).
+Run `java -version` in your terminal.
+If you do not have Java installed, this will prompt you to install it.

+You will need your terminal for the rest of this install, so keep it open.

 #### Homebrew

 If you already have [Homebrew](http://brew.sh/) installed, you are in luck!
-Run the following command in your terminal:
+Run the following commands in your terminal:

+    brew update
     brew install leiningen

-Now help everyone else out, because you are a smarty!
+Now help everyone else out!

 If you do not have Homebrew installed, do not attempt to install it for this program.